adamgawn/adamgawn.github.io/README.md

 I am passionate about innovation and the protection of intellectual property.
 As a technical assistant, I aim to combine my technical knowledge with my interest in law to help inventors and businesses safeguard their ideas.
 I am eager to contribute to the IP field by assisting clients in navigating the complexities of patent and trade mark applications.

 ## 📚 Continuous Learning
 I am committed to professional development and am actively pursuing opportunities to expand my knowledge of IP law.
-I am particularly interested in [specific areas of IP law, e.g., patents in emerging technologies, trade mark disputes, etc.].
+I am particularly interested in drafting claims and specifications.

 ## 🌟 What I Bring to the Table
 - A strong foundation in physics and biochemistry and a keen interest in intellectual property.